ezili_sm_button

 Mande kote ya we mwen.
 M poko rive la tande o Do means I’m asking, how will they be able to see me when I’m in another dimension.
 Hear me, I’ve sought refuge in the waters of Danbala.

 The naked eye cannot see the source.
 Because the destination is not the bank of the creek, not the head of the creek or spring as the song taken literally would suggest.
 The destination is to become one with the water.
-To vanish into the water world – tounen teta nan dlo.
+To vanish into the water world, into Go(o)d– tounen teta nan dlo.
 The destination is to be immersed in Vodun values, the waters of collective responsibility, harmony, honor and respect for the Ancestors, your fellow human beings and nature.

 Avan Male.
 O Dan mwen pwal salye drapo a

 .
-Before you may be transformed however, you are required to show respect – which is here symbolized by the act of saluting the flag.
+Before you may be transformed however, you are required to show respect, generosity and gratitude – which is here symbolized by the act of saluting the flag.

 This coalesces with the rituals of a Vodun ceremony.
-At the beginning of any Vodun ceremony or ritual the worshipers salute the flag of the peristyle (temple), draw out the vèvè of the sacred energies being called forth and pay respect to the Ancestors being raised up by the coming ceremony.
-Likewise the song tells us that before you cross over to the other world – to Lasous – to the head of the creek, the place where the water of life gushes forth from, the spring head, before you go there to that realm, you salute those who are there, pay your respects.
+At the beginning of any Vodun ceremony or ritual the worshipers salutes the flag of the peristyle (temple), draws out the vèvè of the sacred energies being called forth and pays respect to the African Ancestors being raised up by the coming ceremony.
+Likewise the song tells us that before you cross over to the eternal world – to Lasous – to the head of the creek, the place where the water of life gushes forth from, the spring head, before you go there to that realm, you salute those who are there, pay your respects.

-But, there are many planes in the invisible world, if you’re still observing yourself, you may be at the psychic plane, the realm of many minds where the most confident or strongest mind may take you over.
+But, there are many planes that are in an invisible realm.
+Just projecting self into the invisible does not mean you are in the eternal realm.
+The key the song says is that if you’re still observing yourself, you may be at the psychic plane, the realm of many minds, where the most confident or strongest mind may take you over.
 But at the psychic plane you haven’t arrived yet.

-According to the song, the metamorphosis is complete only after you’ve ritually saluted the inhabitants of the invisible realm – then, “Sous la se p am” – You’re there.
+According to the song, the metamorphosis is complete only after you’ve ritually saluted the all inhabitants of the invisible realm, gone beyond all differentiation and separateness – then, “Sous la se p am” – You’re there.
 You’re immersed.
 Non-resistant.
 One with all that there is.
 Flowing with all that is.
-(See Ezili Danto’s I Just Lost My Way).
+(See Ezili Dantò’s I Just Lost My Way).
 Make the call, then salut - praise and give thanks to the Go(o)d -(African Ancestors')- within you.

 This simple Haitian song is older than recorded time as Vodun is the oldest spirituality, oldest religion, oldest psychology, philosophy and way of life and the root of all such human knowledge that came after.
 The Haitian Tainos living on the Island of Haiti before today’s African Haitians, were also descendants of the Asian/Chinese and the indigenous African civilizations that had, over time, inhabited distant lands in the Western Hemisphere – millennia before Columbus arrived and the European tribes began their over 500-year-old genocide, power mongering and appropriation and hoarding of the planet’s natural resources.
 (See, Blacks were the original peoples in the Americas, excerpted and cited from the Three Ideals of Dessalines.)